AdityaRaj89/Byteverse_Oxygen/README.md

 To run the program

-1.install OpenCv to the system  <Type pip install opencv-python in Command Prompt.>
-2.install Vonage API            <Type pip install vonage in the Command Prompt.>
-3.Connect the phone as a Camera using Droidcam or any other software.
+1.install OpenCv to the system  /Type pip install opencv-python in Command Prompt./ 2.install Vonage API            /<Type pip install vonage in the Command Prompt./ 3.Connect the phone as a Camera using Droidcam or any other software.

 4.Run the Program